WebberZone/knowledgebase/readme.txt

 * Customizable permalinks: Archives are enabled so your knowledgebase can be viewed at `/knowledgebase/` automatically on activation.
 You can change this in the Settings page along with the permalinks for viewing categories and tags
 * Uses Categories ( `kbcategory` ) to automatically draw up the knowledgebase.
 You will need at least one category in order to display the knowledgebase
 * You can also use tags ( `kbtags` ) for each knowledgebase article
-* Shortcode `[[knowledgebase]]` will allow you to display the entire knowledgebase or pertaining to a section (category) of your choosing
+* Shortcode `[knowledgebase]` will allow you to display the entire knowledgebase or pertaining to a section (category) of your choosing
+* Breadcrumbs: Default templates include breadcrumbs.
+Alternatively, use functions or shortcode to display this where you want
 * Inbuilt styles that display the knowledge beautifully and are fully responsive - Uses the [Responsive Grid System](http://www.responsivegridsystem.com/)
 * Supports unlimited level of categories

 = Contribute =

 If you have an idea, I'd love to hear it.
-Knowledgebase is also available on [Github](https://github.com/WebberZone/knowledgebase).
+Knowledge Base is also available on [Github](https://github.com/WebberZone/knowledgebase).
 You can [create an issue on the Github page](https://github.com/WebberZone/knowledgebase/issues) or, better yet, fork the plugin, add a new feature and send me a pull request.

 == Installation ==